demian-yutin/demian-yutin.github.io/docs/labs/Lab-1.md

 will be using for the rest of the semester, and to learn how to use the on-board LED, the serial message channel, and various on-board sensors.

-# Part 1: Arduino Intallation
+# Part 1: Arduino Installation

 I was able to install the Arduino IDE and connect it to the Artemis Nano without any issues, except that the [setup instructions][setup_instr] linked in the